fieldtrip/website/tutorial/eventrelatedaveraging.md

 ## Introduction

 This tutorial works on the MEG-language dataset, you can click [here](/tutorial/meg_language) for details on the dataset.
 This tutorial is a continuation from the preprocessing tutorials.
-We will begin by repeating some code used to select the trials and preprocess the data as described in the earlier tutorials ([trigger-based trial selection](/tutorial/preprocessing), [artifact rejection](/tutorial/artifacts)).
+We will begin by repeating some code used to select the trials and preprocess the data as described in the earlier tutorials ([trigger-based trial selection](/tutorial/preprocessing), [visual artifact rejection](/tutorial/visual_artifact_rejection)).

 In this tutorial you can find information about how to compute an event-related potential (ERP) or event-related field (ERF) and how to calculate the planar gradient (in case the MEG data was acquired by axial-gradiometer sensors).
 You can find also information in this tutorial about how to visualize the results of the ERP/ERF analysis, and about how to average the results across subjects.